-The current opioid epidemic is the deadliest drug crisis in American history
+The opioid epidemic is the deadliest drug crisis in American history

-Each year approximately 140,000 Americans become addicted to opioid medication through standard of care pain management.
-A substantial number of these end up dead.
+Each year approximately 140,000 Americans develop addiction to opioid medications during standard pain management.
+A substantial number of these patients end up dead.
 In 2016, overdoses killed roughly 64,000 Americans–more than guns, car accidents or breast cancer.
 In 2015, management of opioid dependence cost the U.S. healthcare system $504 billion.
-It is becoming clear that DEA regulations alone are not enough to solve this public health crisis.
+DEA regulations alone are not enough to solve this public health crisis.

-Opioids still make up a huge share of the pain management market
+Opioids still represent a huge share of the pain management market

-Opioid and NSAID/COX2 therapies currently account for 52% of the pain management market--a $62 billion global market, with $30 billion spent each year in the United States alone and growing at a 4-5% CAGR.
-The non-opioid pain management market totaled $9.9 billion in 2017 and is estimated to reach $22.6 billion by 2022, partially due to the well documented dangers of opioid medications.
-The demand is high, yet leading therapies are widely known to be ineffective and dangerous.
-The US is currently facing a public health emergency due to the opioid crisis and is in urgent need of additional treatment options.
+Opioid and NSAID/COX2 therapies account for 52% of the pain management market---a $62 billion global market, with $30 billion spent in the United States and growing at 4-5% CAGR.
+Non-opioid pain management totaled $9.9 billion in 2017 and is estimated to reach $22.6 billion by 2022 due growing awareness opioid medication risks.
+Demand is high and leading therapies are widely known to be ineffective and dangerous.
+The US is experiencing a public health emergency and urgently needs new pain treatment options.

-While opioid therapies can provide acute pain relief for many patients, research has now shown them to be ineffective and dangerous when used for chronic pain.
-Poor efficacy in chronic pain, rapid tolerance, increasing dosages, and high rates of addiction have produced a national crisis.
-Even short-term administration of opioids can exacerbate pain over time and lead to high rates of addiction.
-Because opioid medications induce rapid tolerance they frequently require ever-increasing doses with severe, often lethal side effects.
-The risks associated with chronic NSAID use are also dangerous.
+Opioid therapies are commonly ineffective in chronic pain, leading to dangerous outcomes.
+Poor efficacy, rapid tolerance and increasing dosages combine to produce high rates of addiction.
+Even short-term opioid administration can exacerbate pain and lead to addiction.
+Rapid tolerance requires ever-increasing doses with severe, often lethal effects.
+Risks associated with chronic NSAID use are also quite serious.
 They include stroke, acute MI, kidney failure and severe GI bleeding.
 Potent non-addictive pain management therapies are desperately needed.